Update cookies preferences Skip to main content

 Fellow bluebell seekers, it’s our favourite time of year!

 The county is blooming with a burst of spring, so it's the perfect time to head out and see the beautiful bluebell come to life.
-With ancient woodland all across Kent, you can spot carpets of indigo on many a rural ramble from April and we've got suggestion of the best places to find this floral favourite.
+With ancient woodland all across Kent, you can spot carpets of indigo on many a rural ramble from April and we've got heaps of suggestions of the best places to find this floral favourite.

 And if you're in the mood to find more blooms, check out our guide to the best places for spring flowers of every colour in Kent.